scenarioo/scenarioo-format/scenarioo_object_model.md

     * I tried to document all discussed arguments and important design decissions
     * the rest should still be as discussed, feel free to give feedback on issue #2 or directly contribute to this model by modifying this file here.
 * 27.04.2016 presentation at the dev team meeting, the model is considered finalized, and will be implemented as described here
+* 09.05.2016 clean up of this docu page, according our further discussions.
+Model is considered finalized.